asop-source/docker---odoo/README.md

 # docker-odoo
-Installation Docker in Odoo ERP
+Installation and debug Odoo ERP in Docker